vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 of token vectors in the document.
 The storage footprint scales with the number of documents multiplied by the number of token vectors per document.

-**How does Long-ColBERT compare to RankGPT or cross-encoder or re-ranking services?**
+**How does Long-ColBERT compare to RankGPT, cross-encoders, or re-ranking services?**
-It's a tradeoff between effectiveness and performance factors like cost and latency..
+It's a tradeoff between effectiveness and performance factors like cost and latency.

 **Can I combine ColBERT with reranking with cross-encoder models in Vespa?**
 Yes, an example phased ranking pipeline could use hybrid retrieval,